University of Michigan collaborations:

 National and international collaborations:

-Institutions of Higher Education that requested samples from the Heinz C. Prechter Bipolar Genetics Repository:
+Institutions of Higher Education that requested samples or data from the Heinz C. Prechter Bipolar Research Program:

 University of Texas Health Science Center

 Michigan State University

 Institutions of Higher Education that are using our PRIORI app:

 Butler Hospital, which is the major affiliated teaching hospital for psychiatry and behavioral health at The Warren Alpert Medical School of Brown University.
 Read the press release about the $2.9 million grant the research group received to support the study of suicide risk assessment.

 We are engaged in several national and international research projects in bipolar disorder.

 PGBD study: Pharmacogenomics of Mood Stabilizer Response in Bipolar Disorder